Koch-Goma

 Koch-Goma, also Koch Goma, is a human settlement in Nwoya District, in the Northern Region of Uganda.

 Location

 The town lies in Nwoya District, approximately 21 km by road, east of Nwoya Town, where the district headquarters are located.

 Koch-Goma is located approximately 25 km, southwest of Gulu, the largest city in the Northern Region of Uganda, along a new asphalt-topped road.

 The geographical coordinates of Koch-Goma are: 2°36'16.0"N, 32°10'25.0"E (Latitude:2.604444; Longitude:32.173611).
 Koch-Goma sits at an average elevation of 997 m, above sea level.

 Overview

 In July 2019, Koch-Goma was reported to be the fastest-growing settlement in Nwoya District, according to the Daily Monitor newspaper.
 It is a nascent urban centre which is also the headquarters of Koch-Goma sub-county.

 Population

-Th national census and household population survey enumerated the population of Koch-Goma at 15,000 people.
+The national census and household population survey enumerated the population of Koch-Goma at 15,000 people.